myanacondadonttt/RoofNetXAI/README.md

 Paper available: https://arxiv.org/abs/2001.04227

-Rooftop solar is one of the most promising tools for drawing down greenhouse gas (GHG) emissions and is cost-competitive with fossil fuels in many areas of the world today.
-One of the most important criteria for determining the suitability of a building for rooftop solar is the current age of its roof.
-The reason for this is simple -- because rooftop solar installations are long-lived, the roof needs to be new enough to last for the lifetime of the solar array or old enough to justify being replaced.
-We present a data-driven method for determining the age of a roof from historical satellite imagery, which removes one of the last obstacles to a fully automated pipeline for rooftop solar site selection.
-Our model is comprised of a convolutional variational autoencoder and deep fully connected binary classifier trained using historic satellite rooftop images.
-True labels were scraped from public reroof permit data.
-At inference time images are encoded into latent vectors by the VAE and concatenated for classification.
-Roof age is determined as the argmax over temporally adjacent images.
-A roof age is undefined if no pair of images classify as a reroof.
+Rooftop solar represents a crucial solution in reducing greenhouse gas (GHG) emissions, offering a cost-effective alternative to fossil fuels in various regions worldwide.
+A key factor in assessing the feasibility of rooftop solar installations is the age of the building's roof.
+This is critical because the lifespan of the roof should align with the longevity of the solar array to avoid premature replacements.
+This study introduces a data-driven approach to estimate roof age from historical satellite imagery, facilitating an automated pipeline for rooftop solar site selection.
+The method utilizes a convolutional variational autoencoder combined with a deep fully connected binary classifier, trained on historical satellite images of rooftops.
+Labels for training are obtained from public reroof permit data.
+During inference, images are encoded into latent vectors by the variational autoencoder and concatenated for classification.
+The age of the roof is determined by finding the argmax over temporally adjacent images, with roof age considered undefined if no pair of images classify as a reroof.

+# Notebooks

+Code is represented in following notebooks:

+- Main SDR Average Training, 10 runs - 1 Model
+- Main SOTA, SDR K-fold, SIR Training - 3 Models
+- Main Evaluation - Evaluation Notebook for Robustness of a Model, Average Sensitivity of an Explanation

+One pre-trained VAE is used for every model.